 Reprieve fought long and hard to unearth the identities of these men – our search spanned three continents over ten months.
 We finally identified Prisoner B as Yunus Rahmatullah, and Prisoner A as Amanatullah Ali.

 There is no doubt that the British government is responsible for Yunus’s torture and rendition.
 In July 2013 Reprieve filed documents with the UK courts in which Yunus detailed his abuse for the first time.
 He was blindfolded by UK soldiers, punched and kicked, and hit with rifle butts.
 He was tied to a moving vehicle and dragged across the ground, waterboarded, and beaten unconscious.

 We are determined to secure justice for Yunus, so that he and his family can move on and return to some semblance of their former, peaceful lives.
 In November 2014, a High Court judge confirmed that Yunus’s case against the British government could proceed.

-In addition, in 2010 we fielded habeas corpus proceedings in the UK to secure Yunus’s release from detention.
+In addition, in 2010 we filed habeas corpus proceedings in the UK to secure Yunus’s release from detention.
 The UK Supreme Court found that Yunus was entitled to relief and strongly suggested that his rendition was a war crime.

 “Yunus is the youngest and closest son to my heart.
 I lost my other son, his only brother, in a tragic accident.
 Now, Yunus is my only hope in life.
 I see him in my dreams; I pray daily that I will see him in my waking hours again.”